cs396-web-dev/spring2021/pages/syllabus.md

 ### 2. Homework Assignments
 You will work on individual homework assignments throughout the quarter.
 These assignments will all involve (sometimes substantial) JavaScript coding and will vary in subject.

-### 3. Weekly Labs / Tutorials
+### 3. Weekly Labs
 On Thursdays and Fridays, you will be completing labs.
 Some of the labs will help you install, configure, and build a ‘full stack web application.’
 Other labs will involve designing, building, and testing versions of your final project.
 Lab attendance is required, but you may miss one lab without a grade penalty.

-You will sign up for a tutorial slot during the first day of class (on Tuesday).
+You will sign up for a lab slot during the first week of classes.

 ### 4. Project
 The quarter will culminate in an open-ended project that demonstrates your knowledge of course concepts.
 You will develop a ‘full stack’ web application in the domain of your choosing, This will involve identifying an appropriate system architecture, setting up required databases and servers, designing and building your own interface, and deploying to the cloud.